canmom/vector/VECTOR-ch11.md

 Cirrina takes a deep breath.
 "I see.
 So that's what it takes to see my... daughter?
 Blowing up this town?"

-CORAL nods.
+CORAL's smile is without humour.
 "That's what it takes."

-Cirrina takes a long breath.
+Cirrina takes another breath.
 She considers.
 And she answers:

 "Very well."